crablab/Convivio-Site/source/services/index.md

 ---
 layout: full-width
-title: You need to deliver change.<br /> We’re ready to help you.
+title: You need to deliver change.<br class="full-width-only" /> We’re ready to help you.
 meta-title: Services — Convivio
 ---